KennedyMen/edge_runners_chip_testing/Obsidian Vault/Obsidian Vault/Code Coverage Editiing/Canny Edge Module.md

 Ok so we've got some real issues here regarding actual building of the gradient data as our edge cases just will not work properly
 ![[Pasted image 20250329134416.png]]

-**square_data_x&y** we have a major issue the width is actually too short the maximum num number we can get for the square data is
+**square_data_x&y** we have a major issue the width is actually too short the maximum we can get for the square data is
 $$
 \begin{flalign*}
     \text{square\_data} &= \text{sum\_data\_x}^2 \\